tstanvir/tstanvir/README.md

-### Hi Devs, I'm Tanvir, an undergrad student from Information & Communication Engineering ,NSTU
+### Hi Devs, I'm Tanvir, an undergrad student from NSTU, major in Information & Communication Engineering.